henrylee746/team-metrics-dashboard/README.md

 ### :question: What is Code Churn?

 Code Churn (a.k.a.
 Code Rework) is the phenomenon where someone rewrites/deletes lines of code shortly after it was wrote.
 This is common

-## Getting Started

-Access the tool here: https://team-metrics-dashboard.vercel.app/ There are two pages at the header: *"Search"* (the main page) for queries and chart displays, but for first-time users, a *"How to Use"* page was also implemented.